JakeBareng/jakebareng/README.md

 ### I love building things for the web 🌐 🖥️

-This GitHub profile is my playground where I experiment, tinker, and build all sorts of projects!

 Feel free to explore my code, and if you have any questions or suggestions, don't hesitate to shoot me a message.
-Happy coding!

-# Let's connect!
 # https://jakebareng.com/
 # www.linkedin.com/in/jakebareng